Nomura, Credit Suisse warn of big losses after Archegos share dump

 “If the figures one can read about Credit Suisse are accurate, there is clearly a big risk management problem,” said Jérôme Legras, managing partner and head of research at Axiom Alternative Investments, which invests in banks and insurers.

-On Monday, a source familiar with the situation said any losses incurred by Goldman Sachs were immaterial.
+Morgan Stanley made two separate sales on Friday, both times offloading $4 billion worth of stock, the same source said.

-The Financial Times reported that Morgan Stanley sold $4 billion worth of shares early on Friday, followed by another $4 billion in the afternoon.
-Bloomberg and the Financial Times on Saturday reported thatGoldman liquidated more than $10 billion worth of stocks in the block trades.
-An email to clients seen by Bloomberg News bloom.bg/3lYOrZm said Goldman sold$6.6 billion worth of shares of Baidu Inc, Tencent Music Entertainment Group and Vipshop Holdings Ltd, before the U.S. market opened on Friday, the Bloomberg report on Saturday said.
-Following this, Goldman sold $3.9 billion worth of shares inViacomCBS Inc, Discovery Inc, Farfetch Ltd, iQIYI Inc and GSX Techedu Inc, the report said.
+Any losses incurred by Goldman Sachs were immaterial, a separate source said on Monday.

-Reporting by Megan Davies, Ira Iosebashvili and Kenneth Li in New York, additional reporting by Juby Babu and Sagarika Jaisinghani in Bengaluru and Rachel Armstrong and Julien Ponthus in London; Writing by Jane Merriman Editing by Carmel Crimmins
+Reporting by Megan Davies, Ira Iosebashvili and Kenneth Li in New York, additional reporting by Juby Babu and Sagarika Jaisinghani in Bengaluru, Rachel Armstrong and Julien Ponthus in London, Tom Sims in Frankfurt and Matt Scuffham and Herbert Lash in New York; Writing by Jane Merriman and David Randall Editing by Carmel Crimmins and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.